 Purchasing credits is quick and easy.
 Users can add credits whenever they want and will only be prompted to purchase a credit after they attempt to download a file when their account has zero credits available.

-TrueNCOA gives users the option to buy 1 credit for $20 or to buy 4 credits for $50!
-This bulk purchase saves cost overtime.
+TrueNCOA gives users the option to buy 1 credit for $20 or to purchase in bulk.

 To purchase credits, click the credit counter button: